No Deal, Says MLB Players Union After New Offer - UrduPoint

 Owners have pitched several offers at reduced salary levels while players have pushed for more games at a full pro-rated salary level.

-The latest offer from owners, according to an ESPN report Thursday citing unnamed sources, was for 60 games, fewer than players want, to start July 19-20 after a three-week pre-season training period to start June 28.
+The latest offer from owners, according to an ESPN report Thursday citing unnamed sources, was for 60 games to start July 19-20 after a three-week pre-season training period to start June 28.

 Players would be paid full pro-rated salaries, $1.5 billion or about 37 percent of full-season salaries, and have another $25 million available in playoff prize money.